-- 1. Connect a terminal to the front panel DB-9 connector labeled \square . - 2.
+- 1. Connect a terminal to the front panel DB-9 connector labeled ...... - 2.
 Open an ANSI terminal application on the terminal.
-(If using the Windows operating system, a HyperTerminal session can be started by selecting Programs>>Accessories>>HyperTerminal.) - 3.
+(If using the Windows operating system, a HyperTerminal session can be started by selecting Programs>Accessories>HyperTerminal.) - 3.
 Press ENTER a few times.
-When communications are established with the radio, an LEDR> text prompt appears on the terminal screen. - 4.
+When communications are established with the radio, a LEDR> text prompt appears on the terminal screen. - 4.
 Type login <your username> (or rlogin <your username> for remote access) and press ENTER.
 At the password> prompt, type your password (Eight characters maximum; case sensitive). - 5.
 You now have access to the command line interface.
 It can be used to configure and query the radio parameters and setup information.
 The available commands can be listed on the display by typing help at the LEDR> prompt, then ENTER.

-6.3 NMS Commands
+5.3 NMS Commands

-Once you are successfully logged in, the Network Management System (NMS) commands shown in Table 14 are available at the command line prompt (LEDR>) NOTE: Some commands are model and/or feature specific.
-(See Table 15 on Page 48 for Interface icons.)
+Once you are successfully logged in, the Network Management System (NMS) commands shown in Table 14 are available at the command line prompt (LEDR>).
+Note that some commands are model and/or feature specific.
+See Table 15 on Page 50 for an explanation of feature-specific icons.